-- (i) Complete the Common Application Form available from, and returnable to their home local authority; - (ii) In addition, applicants applying under criteria 3 below must complete the staff supplementary information form which is available on page 11 & 12 of this policy and return it direct to the school they are applying for.
+- (i) Complete the Common Application Form available at https://bcp.cloud.servelec-synergy.com/Synergy/Parents/default.aspx" or request a copy from their home Local Authority - (ii) In addition, applicants applying under criteria 3 below must complete the Staff Supplementary Information Form which is available on page 10 & 11 of this policy and return it direct to the school they are applying for.

-(ii) Year 7 Secondary admissions (normal point of entry)
+(ii) Year 7 secondary admissions (normal point of entry)

-The admission arrangements outlined within this section apply to children starting Year 7 for the first time in 2022/2023.
+The admission arrangements outlined within this section apply to children starting Year 7 for the first time in 2025/26.
 The published admission number (PAN) for this year group is shown in Section 3.
 The PAN relates to external applicants to the secondary phase of the school.
 The secondary phase PAN is shown in Section 3.
-Children attending the primary phase in Year 6 will automatically transfer to

-Year 7 and do not need to apply for a place.
+Children attending the primary phase in Year 6 will automatically transfer to Year 7 and do not need to apply for a place.
 Any remaining places will be available for children not in attendance at Parkfield School in Year 6 who apply for a place at the school for Year 7.
-The close date for application is 15 January 2022.
-Allocation results will be notified on 1 March 2022.
+The closing date for application is 31 October 2024.
+Allocation results will be notified on 3 March 2025.
 Parkfield School follows Bournemouth, Christchurch and Poole's coordinated secondary admissions scheme.
 Late applications (i.e. applications received before the first day of term in September, but not made in time to enable the Local Authority to offer a place on National Offer Day) will be processed by the Local Authority after all on-time applications have been process, which will unfortunately reduce the chances of the child being offered a place.
-Parents are therefore strongly advised to submit their applications on time.
+Parents are therefore strongly advised to submit their applications on-time.